Merge PDF

 About this tool

 Combine two or more PDF files into a single document - keep page order, preserve quality, and never upload anything.
-The merge happens entirely in your browser using pdf-lib, so even confidential contracts, scans, and invoices stay on your device.
+The merge happens entirely in your browser using pdf-lib, the same JavaScript library used in serious document automation, so even confidential contracts, scans, and invoices stay on your device.

-Useful when you need to send a single packet to a client, bundle scanned receipts for an expense report, or stitch together multiple chapters into one book.
+Useful when you need to send a single packet to a client, bundle scanned receipts for an expense report, stitch together multiple chapters into one book, or assemble a tender response from documents that arrived from different people in different formats.

 Features